Personal line of credit: What it is and how it works

 A business line of credit works like a PLOC but is geared toward business use rather than personal use.
 For example, a business may need to access money to fund a short-term company loss or to purchase inventory or equipment.
 Business lines of credit tend to have higher loan limits than PLOCs do.

-Personal lines of credit in a nutshell
+Personal lines of credit FAQ

 A PLOC can be a useful tool to provide funds when you need them most.
 Like any financial product, PLOCs come with their own pros and cons.
-Whether a PLOC is right for you depends on your own personal circumstances.
+Whether a PLOC is right for you depends on your circumstances.

 Related Content